Guimarret/dataengineering/content/posts/compilers.md

 There are other GC types that are usually more complex.
 In the Tiger book several are introduced, including: Reference counting, generational collection, incremental collection, Baker’s and Cheney algorithm.
 The most interesting ones, for me, were the generational collection and the Baker’s and Cheney algorithm, which I would recommend you guys to look into and learn more about them.

 ## Optimizations

+Both book shows some implementations, the *CI* presents two main optimizations, one of them is the
+- NaN Boxing
+- Math: bytecode instructions for common operations
+- Computed Goto